yassinechayrrou/Automation-Scripts/README.md

 # Automation-Scripts

-This repository presents a different programs and scripts for automation I usually will code something i feel might be useful for me A list of each tool or software will be included in this readme with its purpose and problems
+This repository presents a different list scripts and tools for automation I usually will code something i feel might be useful for me A list of each tool or software will be included in this readme with its purpose and problems